totoyoyo/deformable-template-capstone/README.md

 # Deformable Template Estimation Implementation

-This is an implementation of the deformable template estimation based on Allassonnière et al. 2007 The paper is freely available [here](http://galton.uchicago.edu/~amit/Papers/em.pdf).
+This is an implementation of the deformable template model as described in Allassonnière et al. 2007.
+The paper is freely available [here](http://galton.uchicago.edu/~amit/Papers/em.pdf).

 # Quick start